 [Author's note: Templars are so very easy to hate, I just had to take up the challenge of creating a Templar who was "real".
-Her story begins at our DA "present" - the end of DA2, the world on the cusp of the Mage/Templar War - and proceeds as a flashback in her own words, so the following chapters are first person POV.
-So please, even if the first chapter seems awkward (and long), give Talita a chance to talk to you in her own voice in the following chapters (which are shorter and go much more quickly!).
-At least until she gets her first kiss :-) ]
+Her story begins at the cusp of the Mage Templar war and proceeds as a flashback in her own words, so the following chapters are presented in a first person POV.

 [The world of Thedas belongs to Bioware.]